meet Our Committee

 SHE/HER

-Combining a love of photography and an education in communications and digital marketing, Rah delights in capturing and sharing the laughs, falls and all the special moments that make skating such a unique sport.
+Combining a love of photography and an education in communications and digital marketing, Rah delights in capturing and sharing the laughs, falls, and all of the special moments that make skating such a special community to be a part of.

 General member